dashdotrobot/bicyclewheel/content/articles/articles/measuring-rim-stiffness.md

 ## Examples

-Many wheel enthusiasts are familiar with [Jobst Brandt's calculations](http://caravan.hobby.ru/materiel/Bicycle_Wheel_-_Jobst_Brandt.pdf) of wheel deformation under weight, braking and pedalingg forces.
+Many wheel enthusiasts are familiar with [Jobst Brandt's calculations](http://caravan.hobby.ru/materiel/Bicycle_Wheel_-_Jobst_Brandt.pdf) of wheel deformation under weight, braking and pedaling forces.
 His simulation neglected lateral deformation (his model is 2-dimensional), but nevertheless demonstrated some important points about how wheels work.
 Below are some examples of calculations using the [Bicycle Wheel Simulator](/).

 ### Weight of the bike and rider